clairview/clairview/ee/benchmarks/README.md

 # Clickhouse query benchmarks

-This is the benchmark suite for MarketTor clickhouse queries.
+This is the benchmark suite for ClairView clickhouse queries.
 It tracks performance improvements to clickhouse queries over time.

 The benchmarks are run using [airspeed velocity](https://asv.readthedocs.io/).

 To get stable results over time, a stable clickhouse node which has been pre-filled with data is used to run against.

-Historical benchmark results can be found in https://github.com/MarketTor/benchmark-results.
+Historical benchmark results can be found in https://github.com/ClairView/benchmark-results.

 # FAQ